AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-02.md

     'port' => 3306,
     'dbname' => 'xxx_saas_vanilla_mvc',
     'username' => 'xxx_saas_vanilla_mvc',
-    'password' => 'PasswordSecret'
+    'password' => 'Password1234'
 ];
 ```

-This file holds the database details separate from anything we add to the framework, thus
-making the framework code more transferable to other projects.
+This file holds the database details separate from anything we add to the framework, thus making the framework code more transferable to other projects.

 ## Helpers